rubensworks/article-privacy-decentralized/content/solution.md

 #### Constructing Privacy Preserving Data Summaries

-We consider Approximate Membership Functions (AMFs), such as Bloom filters or GCS one possible candidate for such summaries that meet the following requirements:
+We consider Approximate Membership Functions (AMFs), such as Bloom filters one possible candidate for such summaries that meet the following requirements:

 - **Value additions**: